ramsoft/vagrant-centos65-x86_64-gitolite/README.md

 ```
 $ git commit -am "Add example" && git push
+# git repos are in /var/lib/gitolite/repositories/
 ```
-# gitolite repos are in: /var/lib/gitolite/repositories/
 ## Use the repository

 ```